DonMVB/aws/AWS_Assoc_SAA_C02.md

 - The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using short-polling.
 If it is set to a value greater than zero, then it is long-polling.
 - Everytime you poll the queue, you incur a charge.
 So thoughtfully deciding on a polling strategy that fits your use case is important.

-## Simple Workflow Service (SWF)
+## Simple Workflow Service (SWF) (Updated 9/24/2020)

 ### SWF Simplified:
 SWF is a web service that makes it easy to coordinate work across distributed application components.
 SWF has a range of use cases including media processing, web app backends, business process workflows, and analytical pipelines.
+Tasks: processing steps in an application - exec code, web service call, people, scripts, lamba functions, etc. Amazon uses this for its order processing / shipping pipeline in the warehouse.

 ### SWF Key Details:
 - SWF is a way of coordinating tasks between application and people.
 It is a service that combines digital and human-oriented workflows.